On the wholeness of health. Fitness as a form of character building. Increasing capacity. Living the life not just looking the part.

 - On a Universal Athletic Stance: Live in an athletic stance for as long as you can, and maintain more quality of life for as long as you are capable.

-- On Food Envy: Stop Looking at Others to Judge Yourself: Comparison is the thief of joy.
+- On Food Envy: Stop Looking at Others to Judge Yourself: Everyone has a different tolerance for food.

 - On the Cult of Sitting: Sitting and stillness is rest, both for the body and mind.
 Now we sit to work.
 Sitting to conserve energy so that we may prolong work.